maxproske/learn-supply-chain-security/README.md

 ![Supply Chain Security](scs.jpg)

-> In security, all we can do is raise the bar.
-Even if the supply chain was secured end-to-end, all you've done is build a secure malware distributor if someone decides to ship you malware.
+> _In security, all we can ever do is raise the bar.
+Even with a fully secure end-to-end supply chain, all you've done is build a super secure malware delivery system if someone upstream decides to ship you malware._

-The idea of a **supply chain** is the long chain of suppliers needs to product a factory's output.
-Physical supply chains are also a mess since the pandemic!
-Package managers (`npm` for JavaScript, `pip` for Python, `cargo` for Rust, etc.) automatically pull in hundreds if not thousands of direct and indirect (transitive) packages.
-Everything from cryptography to datepickers.
+The idea of a **supply chain** comes from manufacturing - it's the long chain of suppliers needs to produce a factory's output.
+Physical supply chains have been a mess since the pandemic, and software isn't much different.

+**Supply chain attacks are on the rise**, leaking Personally Identifiable Information (PII), inserting ransomware and backdoors into healthcare, finance, government, and energy sectors.

+Modern package managers (npm for JavaScript, pip for Python, cargo for Rust) automatically pull in hundreds if not thousands of direct and indirect (**transitive**) packages from cryptography to datepickers.

-If you want to make CVEs disappear, keeping **Alpine and package.json up-to-date** will get you most of the way there.
-What's left is the hard stuff to get rid of.
+If you want to make most CVEs disappear, just **keeping Alpine and your package.json up-to-date** gets you most of the way there.
+What's left is the hard, trust-based stuff to get rid of.

 Most open source maintainers are overworked volunteers.
 There are a lot of people you are trusting in that process.
-MIT: This software is provided "as is".
+The MIT license says: "This software is provided 'as is'".
 If you use this, I owe you nothing.
 Don't expect or demand anything in return.
-All the risks are on you.
-I am not a supplier.
-There is no relationship.
+All the risks are on you. **I am not a supplier**, there is no relationship.
 You are a racoon digging through dumpsters for free code.

 ## Core concepts

 - **Supply Chain Security** protects the code and infrastructure turns an idea into running software.
   - Some regulators now demand it: Executive Order (EO) 14028 in the US, Cyber Resilience Act (CRA) in the EU.
 - **SLSA** (Supply-chain Levels for Software Artifacts) is a maturity framework.
 You can start a security noob at level 1, and work your way up.
 - **NIST SP 800** is a US enterprise risk-management guidance for security handbooks.
 - **CycloneDX** and **SPDX** are **SBOM** (Software Bill Of Materials) formats recommended in CISA.